Gobuntu: History and development

 feature a new flavour - as yet unnamed - which takes an ultra-orthodox view of licensing: no firmware, drivers, imagery, sounds, applications, or other content which do not include full source materials and come with full rights of modification, remixing and redistribution.
 There should be no more conservative home, for those who demand a super-strict interpretation of the "free" in free software.

 Gobuntu was officially announced by Mark Shuttleworth on 10 July 2007 and daily builds of Gobuntu 7.10 began to be publicly released.
 The initial version, Gobuntu 7.10, was released on 18 October 2007, as an in text-only installer.
 The next release was the Long-Term Release codenamed "Hardy Heron", which was also only made available as an alternate installation image.

 Release 7.10 initially met with criticism from some free software advocates because it included Mozilla Firefox.
 Firefox is not considered to be 100% free software because it includes Mozilla Foundation copyrighted icons.
 The Mozilla licence for the icons states that they "...may not be reproduced without permission".
 After some debate on the developer list, this problem was quickly addressed by Canonical, and the applications with non-free logos were replaced in the follow-up Gobuntu release, Hardy Heron.
 Firefox was replaced by Epiphany, which has free logos.

-Because some drivers, firmware, and "binary blobs" were removed from Gobuntu, it would run on fewer computers than Ubuntu.
+Because some device drivers, firmware, and "binary blobs" were removed from Gobuntu, it would run on fewer computers than Ubuntu.
 Canonical stated at the time of release of 7.10:

 because running Gobuntu on most laptops and many desktops will be difficult, Gobuntu is intended for experienced Linux enthusiasts at this time.

 On 13 June 2008 Ubuntu Community Manager Jono Bacon announced that the Gobuntu project would end with the release of Gobuntu 8.04:

 The Gobuntu development team would like to announce that after 8.04 release of Gobuntu, the project will aim to merge many of the Gobuntu changes into mainline Ubuntu, such as our "Free Software Only" installer option which only installs software considered free by the Free Software Foundation's definition of software freedom.
 This installer option now obviates the need for a separate derivative project, and in the interest of reducing the workload of Ubuntu core developers, the Gobuntu project will instead focus on merging as many changes as possible into mainline Ubuntu.